RakhithJK/dbeaver-dbeaver-wiki/Change-current-user-password.md

 Different databases perform password management for users in a different ways.
 For some of them you can change the user password after the expiration date.
 It works for Oracle, PostgreSQL, and Netezza databases.

-For the rest databases user has to change the password before the expiration.
-Otherwise, it will be impossible to do in DBeaver.
+For the rest, databases users have to change the password before the expiration.
+Otherwise, it will be impossible to do it in DBeaver.

 ### How to change user password